DelazJ/QGIS-Documentation/docs/user_manual/map_views/3d_map_view.rst

 To reset the camera view, click the |zoomFullExtent| :sup:`Zoom Full` button on the top of the 3D canvas panel.

+Depending on the navigation mode set in the 3D configuration dialog,

+In the :guilabel:`Terrain based` navigation mode, the camera follows around a fixed position on the surface of the terrain as the scene is navigated.
+Navigation commands are:

+* Left click and drag moves the terrain directly.
+The camera is kept at a fixed height above the surface of the terrain
+* Right click and drag moves the camera closer into the scene or further away from the scene
+* middle click and drag (or :kbd:`Shift` + left click and drag) rotates the entire scene around the point on the terrain that the camera is pointing at
+* :kbd:`Ctrl` + left click and drag: rotates the camera view around the current camera position
+* scroll wheel: zoom in to or out of the scene (a "dolly" motion)

+In the :guilabel:`Walk mode` of navigation, available commands are:

+* Left click and drag: rotates the camera view around its current position
+* :kbd:`W`/:kbd:`S` moves the camera forward or backward
+* :kbd:`A`/:kbd:`D` slides the camera left or right ("strafe")
+* :kbd:`Q` moves the camera vertically down
+* :kbd:`E` moves the camera vertically up
+* Holding :kbd:`Shift` while pressing above keys results in a faster motion
+* Right click and drag moves the camera into or out of the scene (a "dolly" motion)
+* Middle mouse drag: slides the camera left/right/up/down (a "strafing" motion)
+* Mouse scroll: changes the movement speed. if the ``w/s/a/d`` movement is too fast then scrolling down will slow down the rate of movement.
+Similarly if the movement is too slow then scrolling up will speed up the rate of movement.
+* The :kbd:`~` key locks the cursor movement into the 3d map, so any mouse movements directly rotate the camera view without having to hold down the left mouse button

 .. _`create_animation`:

 Creating an animation